 To add just a splash of color, I interspersed a few winter greenery pieces with varying textures and added a few pine cones.

 I didn’t want to overwhelm the mantel with a long garland, so I used wire cutters to prune a floral pick and create my pine trimmings.

 I felt the mantel decor needed a touch of life, so I also nestled a little bird among the pine branches.
-She looks ready for spring like I am!
+She looks ready for a spring mantel like I am!

 Shop the Post

 You can find similar products by clicking the images below.
 I may earn a small commission (at no extra cost to you), which helps support this site!

 You Might Also Like…

 Don’t forget to visit my other friends on the tour to gather more creative decorating ideas for winter.